ivotron/popper2-paper/paper.md

 Standard workflow definition languages like CWL [@amstutz2016common], WDL [@_openwdl_], and YAWL [@van2005yawl] provide an engine agnostic interface for specifying workflows declaratively.
 Being engine agnostic, different workflow engines can adopt these languages as these workflow languages provide a plethora of useful syntactic elements to support a wide range of workflow engine features.
 Some of these workflow definition languages provide syntax for fine-grained control of resources by the users like defining the amount of CPU and memory to be allocated to each step, specifying scheduling policies, etc.
-Most of these languages support syntax for integration with various computing backends like container engines (e.g. docker, uDocker [@gomes2018enabling], singularity), HPC clusters (e.g. HTCondor [@tannenbaum2001condor], LSF [@wei2005implementing], SLURM), cloud providers (e.g. AWS, GCP, Azure), Kubernetes, etc.
+Most of these languages support syntax for integration with various computing backends like container engines (e.g. Docker, uDocker [@gomes2018enabling], Singularity), HPC clusters (e.g. HTCondor [@tannenbaum2001condor], LSF [@wei2005implementing], SLURM), cloud providers (e.g. AWS, GCP, Azure), Kubernetes, etc.
 For a user whose primary goal is to automate running a set of containerized scripts in sequence, learning these new workflow languages and syntaxes might add to the overall complexity.
 One of Popper's primary goals is to minimize the workflow language overhead as much as possible by allowing users to specify workflows using vanilla YAML syntax, thus keeping the learning curve flat and preventing sources of confusion.